 26. Have a Facebook Post Go Viral :

-27. Hit 10,000 followers on ONE of my social media platforms : So my Twitter account is currently at 7500 so the closest to 10,000 if you’re reading this make sure you are following : Twitter JoanneDewberry
+27. Hit 10,000 followers on ONE of my social media platforms: So my Twitter account is currently at 7500 (8852 in March 2021) so the closest to 10,000 if you’re reading this make sure you are following: Twitter JoanneDewberry

 ✅30.
-Do a Cycle Challenge : 31st July 2020 I cycled 300km over the month of July.
+Do a Cycle Challenge: 31st July 2020 I cycled 300km over the month of July.
 Megan joined me on so many rides she clocked up 150km!
 Was such an amazing thing to do together.
 We had lots of wonderful chats and copious amounts of ice-cream!
-We decided to try again in September – 400km for me and 200km for Megan this is proving much harder!
-But we are determined.
+We decided to try again in September – 400km for me and 200km for Megan this proved much harder with Megan back in school – we managed 300km for me and 150miles for Megan.
+I never want to see my bike again!

 ✅ 32.
-Learn a new skill : 27th February 2018 I tried my hand at Rifle Shooting.
+Learn a new skill: 27th February 2018 I tried my hand at Rifle Shooting.
 Not sure it’s a skill I’ll use on a regular basis but it was a lot of fun.
 Charlie does a lot of rifle shooting with the Scouts, I was so surprised how heavy and technical it actually was.
-My best score was 17, which must have been a fluke as most of the pellets never hit the target (which in my defence are tiny!)
+My best score was 17, which must have been a fluke as most of the pellets never hit the target (which in my defense are tiny!)

 March 28th 2018 I gave flower arranging a bit of a whirl!
 Massive thank you to Edwards Flowers for hosting.
 Vicky was really supportive and I think I found a hidden talent.
 Not only do flowers smell amazing, but they are really easy to work with.
 The perfectionist in me actually liked the fact that there was no right or wrong way, everyone’s creations were unique but looked incredible.